-- Choose a Glove That’s Durable: T-Ball gloves are commonly made from leather, vinyl or a leather-vinyl composite.
+- Choose a Glove That’s Durable: T-ball gloves are commonly made from leather, vinyl or a leather-vinyl composite.
 Vinyl gloves are the most cost-effective, and they generally last for a season or two.
 Vinyl gloves, though, are often designed for limited use, and they may be more difficult to break in.
 This can make it harder for your child to close the glove for a catch.
 Leather gloves, on the other hand, are more durable, and they generally last two seasons or more.
-The Rawlings Player Series T-Ball Pattern, Left Hand Throw, 9-Inch is a great option for T-Ball players.
+The Rawlings Player Series T-Ball Pattern, Left Hand Throw, 9-Inch is a great option for t-ball players.

 - Choose a Right-Handed or Left-Handed Glove: There are gloves made for right-handed and left-handed throwers.
 For example, if your child throws right-handed, they need a RH glove, which sits on the left hand.
-Left-handed throwers need a LF glove that sits on the right hand.
-A good choice may be the Louisville Slugger Youth Genesis Series 9″ Fielding Glove from Baseball Express.
+Left-handed throwers need a LH glove that sits on the right hand.
+Franklin Sports has several good t-ball gloves including their left hand options.

 - Considering Special Gloves: In baseball, position players often require a special positional glove.
 For instance, the catcher uses a special glove, while outfielders tend to use a glove with a larger pocket.
-With T-Ball, special gloves are much less likely to be used, as players are still learning, but if they are required, you should consult a store attendant or coach for more information on buying a proper positional glove.
+With t-ball, special gloves are much less likely to be used, as players are still learning, but if they are required, you should consult a store attendant or coach for more information on buying a proper positional glove.

-For kids, T-Ball is all about having fun and learning new skills, and a T-Ball glove is an integral tool.
-It’s important to find one that’s comfortable for your child and that fits correctly.
-The best option is to go to a sporting goods store and try on a few different gloves; get a sense of what feels comfortable for the child and ask questions of the sales staff if needed.
-Just remember: Shopping for a glove should be fun for your child and you!
+T-ball is all about kids having fun and learning new skills and a glove is an integral tool.
+It’s important to choose the right t-ball glove for your child that’s comfortable and fits correctly.
+The best option is to go to a sporting goods store and try on a few different gloves.
+Get a sense of what feels comfortable to your child and ask questions of the sales staff if needed.
+Just remember…Shopping for a glove should be fun for your child and you!